-Built environment professionals need an understanding of the risks and opportunities that developments may be exposed to and when.
+Built environment professionals need to understand the risks and opportunities that developments may be exposed to, and when.
 This includes understanding what is required in terms of mitigating against and adapting to future climatic changes.
 Associated benefits would include reducing the risks to business continuity and decreasing exposure to extreme weather damage, among others.

 In addition, with the advent of the Task Force on Climate-related Financial Disclosures (TCFD), businesses are increasingly being challenged by investors to understand not only their exposure to climate change, but also how they integrate climate risk management throughout their business models.